-There you are, scanning the byte website, admiring their treatment times and innovative features.
-If there’s one thing that could potentially give you pause, it’s the price. byte treatment is more affordable than traditional orthodontics like braces and Invisalign, but it’s still not cheap.
+There you are, scanning the Byte website, admiring their convenience, reasonable prices, and innovative features.
+If there’s one thing that could potentially give you pause, it’s the price.
+Byte treatment is more affordable than traditional orthodontics like braces and Invisalign, but it’s still not cheap.
 And this often causes potential customers to hope for insurance coverage.

-Aetna’s dental plans may or may not cover byte aligners.
+Aetna’s dental plans may or may not cover Byte aligners.
 It all depends on the specific plan and every plan is different.
-If you have an Aetna plan, you might be able to get coverage for part of your byte treatment, and byte will handle all the particulars.
+If you have an Aetna plan, you might be able to get discounts and coverage for part of your Byte treatment, and Byte will handle all the particulars.
 How?
 Read on.
 This guide contains all the information you need.